Occasional Overdraft Privilege Service SM ("OOPS")*

 City Bank offers optional overdraft protection products/services that you may apply for.
 We offer sweep accounts, which can link your checking account to another account at City Bank or overdraft protection from a line of credit (subject to credit approval) to cover any transactions that would otherwise overdraft your account.

-You may choose at any time to not participate in the bank's OOPS, by notifying one of our customer service representatives in person or at 1-800-687-2265, who will explain what this means, and the potential consequences for you.
+You may choose at any time to not participate in the bank's OOPS service, by notifying in writing or in person one of our customer service representatives or by phoning 1-800-687-2265, who will explain what this means, and the potential consequences for you.
 Furthermore, you may revoke your affirmative consent to have ATM and everyday debit card transactions considered for payment under your OOPS limit without removing other items from the limit.

 If You Need Help